Readless

 You need to cut weekly reading time hardTest digest-first with ReadlessOutcome is time saved, not queue completeness

-In practice, users rarely make a single all-or-nothing switch.
-They usually pass through three stages.
-Stage 1: inbox cleanup and better reading ergonomics (often Meco or Feedly).
-Stage 2: filtering and source control for scale (often Inoreader).
-Stage 3: synthesis and prioritization when time becomes the constraint (digest-first workflows).
-If you skip this staged model and optimize only for interface preference, you can end up with a beautiful queue that still consumes too much time every day.
+Stage 1: Inbox cleanup and better reading ergonomics (often Meco or Feedly).
+Stage 2: Filtering and source control for scale (often Inoreader).
+Stage 3: Synthesis and prioritization when time becomes the constraint (digest-first workflows).
+Skipping this staged model and optimizing only for interface preference leads to a beautiful queue that still consumes too much time every day.

 A common path for newsletter-heavy users is keeping Meco for collection while moving final review into one scheduled digest.
 A common path for research-heavy users is keeping Inoreader for source acquisition while using an AI layer for summary handoff.
 Both models share one principle: keep discovery broad, keep review narrow.
-This is why support pages like Readless vs Meco and newsletter reader apps convert better than generic list posts for this intent cluster.
+Explore this further on Readless vs Meco and newsletter reader apps.

 Founder with 20–30 newsletters/dayMeco-only readingAdded digest-first summary windowReading time dropped from fragmented checks to one focused sessionKeep Meco + add digest layer